AdamGh8/Kaufland-Code-Task/README.md

   - app\Services\Data\XMLDataParser: Handles processing XML data feed (implements DataParserInterface)
   - app\Services\Data\JsonDataParser: Handles processing JSON data feed (implements DataParserInterface)

-  - app\Services\Storage\MySQLStorage: Handles switching the data storage connection globally to MySQL (implements StorageInterface)
+  - app\Services\Storage\MySQLStorage: Handles switching the data storage to MySQL (implements StorageInterface)
-  - app\Services\Storage\SQLiteStorage: Handles switching the data storage connection globally to SQLite (implements StorageInterface)
+  - app\Services\Storage\SQLiteStorage: Handles switching the data storage to SQLite (implements StorageInterface)

  ## Data Processing:
     - Links are cleaned from extra spaces and line breaks
-    - Prices are multiplied by a floating point multiplier of power 2 and stored as Integers, this helps avoiding floating point rounding errors and represents the prices more accurately.
-The          multiplier could be configured in config/product.php
+    - Prices are multiplied by a floating point multiplier of power 2 and stored as Integers, this helps avoiding floating point rounding errors and represents prices more accurately.
+The multiplier can be configured in config/product.php
     - Inconsistent boolean values (Yes, no) are processed and stored as boolean
-    - to avoid breaking import due to one broken entry, all fields are nullable.
+    - to avoid breaking import due to inconcistent data, all fields are nullable.
-    - it was provided in the description if skus have a fixed legnth or a variable legnth, therefore I did not process them with left zero padding.
+    - it was not provided in the description if skus have a fixed legnth or a variable legnth, therefore I did not process them with left zero padding.